How to Use Excel VBA to Hide Columns Based on Cell Value (15 Examples)

-To demonstrate our examples, we consider a dataset of 5 students.
+To demonstrate, we have a dataset of 5 students.
 Their name, department, examination marks, grades, DOB, and retake examination marks are in the range of cells B5:H9.
-In our examples, we will hide columns based on different cell value criteria.
+We will hide columns based on different cell value criteria in our examples.

 Hide Columns Based on Cell Text Value with VBA

-• First of all, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-You can also press ‘Alt+F11’ to open the Visual Basic Editor.
+• Go to the Developer tab and click on Visual Basic.
+If you don’t have that, you must enable the Developer tab.
+Or press ‘Alt+F11’ to open the Visual Basic Editor.

 Excel VBA to hide columns based on cell value